antarctica/ansible-laravel/README.md

 * Creates a Laravel [environment file](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration) which contains key/value's that Laravel will expose as environment variables.
 These can be read in other config files (i.e. `app/config`) as needed.
 	* These files are ideal for protecting passwords or exposing ansible variables (e.g. database location).
 This task configures one environment at a time, typically it will be called multiple times (production / development).
     * A `laravel_env_user` variable **must** be declared when using this task file.
 Its `name` property **must** match an environment set in `bootstrap/start.php`.
-    * Any values set in `laravel_env_defaults` will be automatically applied to allo environment files.
-As all variables are namespaced there is no danger of clobbering variables, however you must ensure `app/config` files use the correct environment variables.
+    * Any values set in `laravel_env_defaults` will be automatically applied to all environment files.
+As all variables are namespaced there is no danger of clobbering variables, however you must ensure `app/config` files reference the correct environment variables.

 ## Author